University of North Texas Health Science Center-Texas College of Osteopathic Medicine

-A one-year Master of Science Degree program offered by the Graduate School of Biomedical Sciences.
+A one-year Master of Science Degree program offered by the School of Biomedical Sciences.
 The program features basic science courses in biochemistry, cell biology, immunology, histology, anatomy, physiology, and pharmacology.
-The program also has both a MCAT prep course and short clinical preceptorship experience.
+The program also has a MCAT prep course.

 TCOM offers a specific rural medicine curriculum for those who have an interest in pursuing a medical career in a rural community.
 The rural program requires additional course work and clinical skills that will be beneficial for rural physicians.

 TCOM students have the opportunity to conduct research during the summer after year one of the curriculum.
 Students are work with a member of the faculty to develop their research project.
 A number of students who have an interest in pediatrics can complete their research at nearby Cook Children’s Medical Center, which hosts a number of student research opportunities.

 Honors Research Course

 A select number of TCOM students are invited to enroll in a research honors course during their second year of study.
 The course provides enhanced training in research at the UNT Health Science Center.

 TCOM students are assigned into one of six advisory colleges on campus.
 The advisory colleges provide a student and faculty mentoring network promoting wellness and professional development.
 The advisory colleges participate in a number of curricular and co-curricular activities throughout the year.